 ROBBY KRIEGER'S GUITAR IN THE DOORS "RIDERS ON THE STORM"

-The last of the tracks recorded by The Doors for their
+The last track recorded by The Doors for their

 band as a quartet.